Here's what to know as you go into your golden years of lovemaking.

 what we see reflected in our media—more attractive people," Davis says.

-But a comprehensive national
+But a comprehensive national study

 of sexuality and health among older adults shows that most people want